New Mom, New Wrinkles?

 If you can find the time and the money, go see a skin therapist.
 You might need completely other products now than you did a few months ago.

 Also, if you are like most moms, you probably focus a lot on your baby and less on yourself right now.
-Add being dead tired and imagine how many new moms actually do all the skin care stuff right in the evenings...
-No wonder you'll add a few new wrinkles!
+Add being dead tired and imagine how many new moms actually do all the skin care stuff right in the evenings… No wonder your skin is suffering!

 Good skin care products

-Good skin care products are key when your skin isn't in its best condition.
+Good skin care products are key when your skin isn’t in its best condition.
 Some time ago I tried products from DDf and absolutely loved them!
-But there are many great brands out there.
+But there are so many great brands out there!
+Where do you buy your skin care stuff?
+I used to just go to the local store, but I am buying more and more of my stuff online.

 Concealer - my rescue!

-Can this be called skin care..?
+Can this be called new mom skin care..?
 I guess not.
 But it is still worth mentioning!
 Use a good concealer to hide the dark circles around your eyes.
 Do it for yourself!
-The best one I've found (and I've tried several!) is Touche Eclat by YSLTouche Eclat by YSL.
-It's way too expensive, but I continue to buy it, because it is so good!
+The best one I’ve found (and I’ve tried several!) is Touche Eclat by YSL.
+It’s way too expensive, but I continue to buy it because it is so good!
 It comes in several colors.

 The best about Touche Eclat is that is does not make wrinkles more visible, like most other concealers do!